 Foods with high glycemic index tend to increase appetite.
 They keep us hungry all the time, making diet more difficult.
 Moreover, high glycemic index diets have been associated with increased fat mass and insulin resistance.

 Both honey and table sugar are high in calories, have almost the same glycemic index, and above all, they’re poor in vitamins and minerals.
 But, honey is a much better sweetener than sugar.

 Honey has antioxidants

-First, honey has a decent amount of antioxidants.
+First, honey has a high antioxidant content.
 Honey has polyphenolic compounds, flavonoids, and antioxidant enzymes, such as glucose oxidase, and catalase.
 Antioxidants neutralize free radicals in the body.
-Too many free radicals can cause oxidative stress which is a common reason for obesity.
+Too many free radicals can cause oxidative stress, which is a common reason for obesity.

 Certainly, we shouldn’t depend on honey for antioxidants.
 Actually, fruits and vegetables are the best dietary sources of antioxidants.
 We should eat at least 5 servings of fruits and vegetables a day, in order, to lose weight.
 Also, fruits and veggies have powerful anti-aging effects due to their high content of vitamin C!

 Above all, high doses of sugar can increase free radicals in the body, leading to chronic diseases and obesity.
 Actually, high doses of all types of sugars can make us fat.
 We should limit the consumption of table sugar, brown sugar, corn syrup, maple syrup, and even honey to the minimum.

 Honey may decrease appetite compared to table sugar